 Unfortunately, providing your personal information to websites like these has

 Money Chaser is an exact clone of the following websites: KashTree, CloutShare, RainMoney, CloutBucks, Paid 4 Clout, CashOG, PaidLeaf, and ReferralPay.

-Here are the two reasons why Money Chaser.co is not legit and an outright SCAM:
+Here were the two reasons why Money Chaser was an outright SCAM:

 First, the testimonials are not real.
 I always check if their testimonials are true.